SEND Offer at Lyneham Primary School

 Our school’s Assessment Policy (which is available in school and on the school website) outlines the range of assessments regularly used throughout the school.
 Additional and different assessment tools may be required when children are making less than expected progress, which can be characterised by progress which:

 - Is significantly slower than that of their peers starting from the same baseline.

 - Fails to match or better the child’s previous rate of progress.

 - Fails to close the attainment gap between the child and their peers.

 - Widens the attainment gap.

-Parents are always informed if school staff consider that their child has an additional need and parents and children (as appropriate depending upon age and capability) are involved in the planning to meet the need.
+Parents are always informed if school staff consider that their child may have an additional need and parents and children (as appropriate depending upon age and capability) are involved in the planning to meet the need.
 We often recommend initially that eyesight and hearing are checked to discount these aspects as possible underlying causes of learning issues.

 At Lyneham a range of specific, more specialised tests may be used to assist in the identification of a child’s needs in order to plan targeted programmes for them and to use as a benchmark for measuring the impact of subsequent interventions.